ItsZcx/FastAPI-Template/README.md

 # FastAPI Template
-A FastAPI template that integrates Poetry, Alembic, SQLAlchemy, dotenv, Docker, and PostgreSQL for a fully functional API setup.
+A FastAPI template that integrates Poetry, Alembic, SQLAlchemy, dotenv (Pydantic), Docker, and PostgreSQL for a fully functional API setup.

 Docker is set up to run both a FastAPI and PostgreSQL container.